glpi-project/glpi/apirest.md

   This read-only mode allow to use this API with parallel calls.
   In write mode, sessions are locked and your client must wait the end of a call before the next one can execute.

-* You can filter API access by enable the following parameters in glpi General Config (API tab):
+* You can filter API access by enable the following parameters in GLPI General Configuration (API tab):
    - IPv4 range
    - IPv6 address
-   - *App-Token* parameter: if not empty, you must pass this parameter in all of your api calls
+   - *App-Token* parameter: if not empty, you should pass this parameter in all of your api calls

 ## Init session {#init_session}

 * **URL**: api/initSession/
 * **Description**: Request a session token to uses other api endpoints.
-                   This endpoint can be optional by defining an user_token directly in [Users Configuration](../front/user.php).
 * **Method**: GET
 * **Parameters (Headers)**
-   - *App-token*: var provided by GLPI api config.
-Optionnal
+   - *App-token*: authorization string provided by the GLPI api configuration.
+Optional.
    - a couple *login* & *password*: 2 parameters to login with user authentication.
      You should pass this 2 parameters in [http basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication).
-     It consists in a Base64 string of login and password concatened and separated by ":"
+     It consists in a Base64 string with login and password separated by ":"
      A valid Authorization header is:
          - "Authorization: Basic base64({login}:{password})"

       **OR**

    - an *user_token* defined in User Preference (See 'Remote access key')
-     You should pass this parameter in 'Authorization' http header.
+     You should pass this parameter in 'Authorization' HTTP header.
      A valid Authorization header is:
          - "Authorization: user_token {user_token}"

 * **Returns**:
-   - 200 (OK) with an *session_token*
+   - 200 (OK) with the *session_token* string.
-   - 400 (Bad Request) with a message indicating error in input parameter.
+   - 400 (Bad Request) with a message indicating an error in input parameter.
    - 401 (UNAUTHORIZED)

 Examples usage (CURL):